 But what about exFAT?

 exFAT’s debut was in 2006, and older versions of Windows (particularly Windows Vista and Windows XP) where given the support for that file system via update patches.

 This certain file system is optimized primarily for flash drives.
 It’s designed to be a lightweight file system like FAT32 without all NTFS’s extra features and overhead, but without FAT32’s limitations.

 Like NTFS, exFAT has very large file size and partition size limits (Maximum 16EB.
 That’s too much to even just imagine!).
-This indicates you can store an AAA-grade PS4 game with 50GB apiece or even larger without any hassle if your external hard drive is formatted with exFAT. exFAT is a strict upgrade over FAT32, and should be the best choice for external drives where you want a lightweight file system without FAT32’s file size limits.
+This paper writing indicates you can store an AAA-grade PS4 game with 50GB apiece or even larger without any hassle if your external hard drive is formatted with exFAT. exFAT is a strict upgrade over FAT32, and should be the best choice for external drives where you want a lightweight file system without FAT32’s file size limits.

 That’s why we only recommend exFAT for PS4 external hard drives, nothing else.

 For more information on the difference between FAT32 and exFAT, please visit this page.